Gentle Children’s Shows for Kids | Classic DVDs for a Cozy Childhood

 Instead of overstimulation, these kinds of stories entertain the kids with wholesome ideas and calm visuals.

-I recently began building a small collection of classic children’s DVDs that feel more like storybooks come to life.
+I recently began building a small collection of classic children's DVDs that feel more like storybooks come to life.
 These shows are simple, beautifully animated, and rooted in values like friendship, curiosity, and compassion.
+I bought this small plug in dvd player I use with my computer and it makes watching ad free and wholesome content really enjoyable.
+My kids love the process of pulling out our bin of dvds and selecting which one they want to watch that day.

 Many of them are based on beloved children's books that have been treasured for generations.